-employment for women than for men.
-A tentative explanation could be that for females noneconomic factors play a bigger role in participation decisions.
-The confidence intervals for the correlation coefficients are (-.30, -.01) for married females, and (-.24, .16) for singles.
+Looking now at female wages, we observe less difference between wages conditional on employment and latent wages.
+Indeed, we estimate a copula with rank correlation of -0.17 for married females, and of -0.08 for singles, suggesting that there is less positive selection into employment for women than for men.
+A tentative explanation could be that for females, non-economic factors play a bigger role in participation decisions.
+The confidence intervals for the correlation coefficients are (-0.30, -0.01) for married females, and (-0.24, 0.16) for singles.

 As a result of this evolution, the selection-corrected gender wage gap tends to decrease over time.
 This is especially true at the bottom of the wage distribution.
-For example, at the 10% percentile, the difference in log wages between men and women decreases from 45% at the beginning of the period to 18% at the end.
+For example, at the 10% percentile, the difference in log-wages between men and women decreases from 45% at the beginning of the period to 18% at the end.
 A comparable decrease can be seen at the 20% and 30% percentiles.
 Hence, correcting for sample selection magnifies the reduction in the wage gap in this part of the distribution.
-At the top of the distribution the gap seems to decrease less, from 39% to 24% at the 90% percentile.
+At the top of the distribution, the gap seems to decrease less, from 39% to 24% at the 90% percentile.